 Branches (scion; laterals)

 When planting new trees, we should be focusing on the roots.
 Most roots will eventually be contained in the top foot of the soil (rarely grow deep tap roots).
-The root hairs are thin fuzzy growths on the roots which are one-cell thick, and are the sites for absorption of water and nutrients.
+The root hairs are thin fuzzy growths on the roots which are one cell thick, and are the sites for absorption of water and nutrients.
 Mycorrhizae are fungi that have a symbiotic relationship with the plant, which aids in mineral absorption.

 PLANTING NEW PLANTS